-On the career front, the 1950s continued to be an artistically fulfilling, and financially lucrative time for Jim.
-In addition to the slew of Westerns he made with Anthony Mann, Jimmy also made three of the most memorable and iconic films of his career.
-And all three were directed by Alfred Hitchcock.
+On the career front, the 1950s continued to be an artistically fulfilling and financially lucrative time for Jim.
+In addition to the slew of Westerns he made with Anthony Mann, Jimmy made three of the most memorable and iconic films of his career.
+All three of these films were directed by Alfred Hitchcock.

-Like It’s a Wonderful Life, Rope failed to reinvigorate Jim’s postwar career.
-But unlike It’s a Wonderful Life, working on Rope was not a pleasant experience.
-Jimmy later remarked that
+Rope was one of Jim’s first postwar films.
+Similar to It’s a Wonderful Life, it failed to reinvigorate his career.
+But unlike It’s a Wonderful Life, Rope wasn’t a pleasant experience for Jim:

 “Rope wasn’t my favorite picture.
 I think I was miscast, though not terribly so.
 So many people could have played that part, probably better.”

-Gloria was a little more blunt than Jim in her description of the working environment on the film:
+Gloria was more blunt than her husband when describing the working environment on the film:

 “No one had fun on Rope.”

 Jimmy lost sleep over the stress of the experimental shooting style Hitchcock employed, which consisted of ten, roughly ten minute long segments, meant to give audiences a sense that what was unfolding on screen was happening in real-time.
-But what that meant for Jim and the other actors was that a single mistake or forgotten line during filming called for the whole segment to be re-shot from the beginning.
+But for Jim and the other actors, this meant that a single mistake or forgotten line during filming required that the whole segment be re-shot, from the beginning.

 Tension on set was high as a result.
-And Hitchcock, disappointed with the completed film, felt that the final product did not justify the gimmicky filming technique.
-And Jim was apt to agree with him.
+Hitchcock was ultimately disappointed with the completed film, and felt that the final product did not justify the gimmicky filming technique.
+Jim was apt to agree with him.

 Rear Window was the first of nine films Alfred Hitchcock made with Paramount Pictures.
-His agent Lew Wasserman—yep, the same Lew Wasserman who put together Jimmy’s impressive percentage deal for Winchester ’73—also negotiated this enviable contract for Hitch.
+His agent, Lew Wasserman—who brokered Jimmy’s impressive percentage deal for Winchester ’73, negotiated a similarly enviable contract for Hitch.

-Hitchcock historians say the full details of the contract have never been made public—a common pattern I’m beginning to notice with Wasserman’s legendary deals!!!—but what we do know about the contract is pretty extraordinary: of the nine films he would make for Paramount, Hitch would direct and produce five of them.
-He’d earn a $150,000 salary, and 10 percent of the profits, on each of the four films he directed, and a slightly smaller salary, but a higher gross percentage, for each of the five films he both directed and produced.
-And best of all, Wasserman negotiated a revolutionary reversion clause that would give Hitch outright ownership of the five films he directed and produced eight years after their initial release dates.
+Hitchcock historians say details of the contract have never been fully disclosed, a common pattern with Wasserman’s legendary deals.
+But what is known is pretty extraordinary: of the nine films he would make for Paramount, Hitch would direct and produce five of them.
+He’d earn a $150,000 salary and 10 percent of the profits on each of the four films he directed, and a slightly smaller salary, but a higher gross percentage, for each of the five films he both directed and produced.
+Best of all, Wasserman negotiated a revolutionary reversion clause that would give Hitch outright ownership of the five films he directed and produced eight years after their initial release dates.

-The three Stewart/Hitchcock collaborations—Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958) were three of those five films Hitch eventually owned.
+The three Stewart/Hitchcock collaborations—Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958), were three of those five films that Hitchcock eventually owned.

 Securing the Story for Rear Window